Javier fans career-high 14 to lead Astros over Angels 8-1 - WHIZ News

 A pair of relievers completed the combined two-hitter, and Houston pitchers struck out a total of 16.

-Yuli Gurriel, Jake Meyers and McCormick all homered for the Astros as they jumped on Angels starter Michael Lorenzen (6-6) for eight runs in just three innings and cruised to their fourth straight victory.
+Yuli Gurriel, Jake Meyers and McCormick all homered for the Astros as they jumped on Angels starter Michael Lorenzen (6-6) for eight runs in just three innings.

+“I’m not going through it because I’m not trying,” Lorenzen said.
+“But trying isn’t good enough in this league.
+You’ve got to get results.
+Got to get the job done.
+I want to pull my hair out right now.
+I’m going crazy.
+I’ve got to keep working.”

 Ohtani gave the Angels an early lead with his home run before the Astros got going.